High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Simulations

 \section{Simulations}

-We evaluate the predictive performance of three methods through simulations: i) LASSO-UMIDAS, an unstructured LASSO estimator without unrestricted MIDAS weights, ii) LASSO-MIDAS, an unstructured LASSO estimator using MIDAS weights, and iii) sg-LASSO-MIDAS, a structured sparse-group LASSO estimator with MIDAS weights.
+We first evaluate the predictive performance of three methods through simulations: i) LASSO-UMIDAS, an unstructured LASSO estimator \tcr{with unrestricted MIDAS weights}, ii) LASSO-MIDAS, an unstructured LASSO estimator using MIDAS weights, and iii) sg-LASSO-MIDAS, a structured sparse-group LASSO estimator with MIDAS weights.
 The sg-LASSO-MIDAS approach, specifically, highlights the advantages of leveraging group structures and dictionaries within a high-dimensional framework, offering a compelling comparison to LASSO-MIDAS and LASSO-UMIDAS \citep[see, e.g.,][]{babii2022machine}.
-Simulation results showcase the method's strengths, particularly in achieving superior prediction accuracy with finite sample data.
+The prediction simulation results showcase the method's strengths in achieving superior prediction accuracy with finite sample data. \tcr{In addition to predictive performance, we evaluate the inference performance of de-sparsified sg-LASSO-MIDAS.
+The inference simulation results indicate that it provides accurate finite-sample inference, delivering empirical rejection rates close to the nominal level across various scenarios.}